Chiney973/bored-project/README.md

 curl http://127.0.0.1:8000/api/random-activity?type=diy
 ```

-To fetch all activity disctinct types
+To fetch all activity types available (a new activity type is created when one creates one activity and the activity type is not available in the current list)
 ```
 curl http://127.0.0.1:8000/api/activity-types/
 ```

-And of course when fetching one activity randomly, you can combine filters as such
+And of course when fetching one activity randomly, you can combine filters as such (filters implemented are type, price and participants)
 ```
 curl http://127.0.0.1:8000/api/random-activity?price=0.2&type=diy
 ```

+## Improvements

+- Authenticate user
+- Dashboard of user accomplished activities, so that one can track the new skills one learn
+- Rating of activities by User
+- Smart activities suggestions by web app based on past user activities rating